zaza0209/GEERL/rebuttal_cs.md

   This is another excellent comment.
 In response:

-  - First, it does pose challenges for statistical inference, particularly in nonregular cases where the optimal policy is not unique, also referred to as non-exceptional laws (see e.g., https://arxiv.org/abs/1603.07573).
+  - First, it does pose challenges for statistical inference, particularly in nonregular cases where the optimal policy is not unique, also referred to as non-exceptional laws (see e.g., [1]).
 This issue arises because the estimated optimal policy may not converge; instead, it might oscillate among multiple optimal policies.
 Such variability introduces additional uncertainties that are particularly challenging to quantify.

   - In addition to posing challenges for statistical inference, this issue also complicates the asymptotic behavior of the estimator.
-Specifically, the estimator may not be asymptotically normal (https://arxiv.org/pdf/1603.07573, https://pmc.ncbi.nlm.nih.gov/articles/PMC6953729/pdf/nihms-987499.pdf, https://arxiv.org/pdf/2001.04515).
+Specifically, the estimator may not be asymptotically normal ([1], [2], [3]).

   - In this paper, we did not consider statistical inference.
 So, the policy learning procedure works regardless of the presence of non-regularities.
 However, for theoretical purposes, we assume a regular setting to establish the asymptotic normality of the estimator.
-In particular, similar to the work https://arxiv.org/pdf/1406.0764, we assume the optimal policy is unique to rule out non-regularity (see Assumption (A3) the supplementary material).
+In particular, similar to the work [4], we assume the optimal policy is unique to rule out non-regularity (see Assumption (A3) the supplementary material).

-  - Alternative to assuming a regular setting, several approaches are available for statistical inference in non-regular settings, including the simple sample-splitting approach, the double-boostrap approach by https://pmc.ncbi.nlm.nih.gov/articles/PMC4265005/, the penalization-based method developed by https://arxiv.org/pdf/1108.5338, the hard-thresholding approach in [1], the importance sampling method in [2], the one-step method developed in https://arxiv.org/pdf/1603.07573 and the subagging approach developed in https://jmlr.org/papers/volume21/20-066/20-066.pdf.
+  - Alternative to assuming a regular setting, several approaches are available for statistical inference in non-regular settings, including the simple sample-splitting approach, the double-boostrap approach by [5], the penalization-based method developed by [6], the hard-thresholding approach in [1], the importance sampling method in [2], the one-step method developed in [1] and the subagging approach developed in [7].
 We will discuss this in detail shall our paper be accepted.

+[1] Luedtke, Alexander R., and Mark J. Van Der Laan.
+"Statistical inference for the mean outcome under a possibly non-unique optimal treatment strategy."
+Annals of statistics 44.2 (2016): 713. https://arxiv.org/abs/1603.07573
+[2] Zhu, Wensheng, Donglin Zeng, and Rui Song.
+"Proper inference for value function in high-dimensional Q-learning for dynamic treatment regimes."
+Journal of the American Statistical Association 114.527 (2019): 1404-1417. https://pmc.ncbi.nlm.nih.gov/articles/PMC6953729/pdf/nihms-987499.pdf
+[3] Shi, Chengchun, et al. "Statistical inference of the value function for reinforcement learning in infinite-horizon settings."
+Journal of the Royal Statistical Society Series B: Statistical Methodology 84.3 (2022): 765-793. https://arxiv.org/pdf/2001.04515
+[4] Ertefaie, Ashkan.
+"Constructing dynamic treatment regimes in infinite-horizon settings." arXiv preprint arXiv:1406.0764 (2014). https://arxiv.org/pdf/1406.0764
+[5] Chakraborty, Bibhas, Eric B. Laber, and Ying-Qi Zhao.
+"Inference about the expected performance of a data-driven dynamic treatment regime."
+Clinical Trials 11.4 (2014): 408-417. https://pmc.ncbi.nlm.nih.gov/articles/PMC4265005/
+[6] Song, Rui, et al. "Penalized q-learning for dynamic treatment regimens."
+Statistica Sinica 25.3 (2015): 901.https://arxiv.org/pdf/1108.5338
+[7] Shi, Chengchun, Wenbin Lu, and Rui Song.
+"Breaking the Curse of Nonregularity with Subagging---Inference of the Mean Outcome under Optimal Treatment Regimes."
+Journal of Machine Learning Research 21.176 (2020): 1-67. https://jmlr.org/papers/volume21/20-066/20-066.pdf

 * Regarding Theorem 2, first it seems that the regret is not properly defined, but only appears in the proof of Theorem 2 in the appendix.
 The value functions have not been defined either.
 In addition, the type of regret being discussed is unclear.
 It seems the focus is on simple regret, not cumulative regret, but this should be explicitly stated.
 Whichever is being addressed, it is important to connect the theoretical results to existing literature.
 For example, if the variance of $\beta$ is plugged in, what is the regret?
 How does the regret scale with key factors such as the dimension of the state space, episode length, and number of episodes?
-      - If the covariance matrix of the temporal difference error is pluged in, the regret is still $-\frac{1}{2}\mathrm{tr}(\mathrm{Var}(\widehat{\theta})H)+O(N^{-3/2})$ as in Theorem 2 we do not assume the correct covariance matrix is used.
+      - The regret of a given policy is defined as the difference between the expected gamma-discounted cumulative reward of the optimal policy and that policy.
+If the covariance matrix of the temporal difference error is pluged in, the regret is still $-\frac{1}{2}\mathrm{tr}(\mathrm{Var}(\widehat{\theta})H)+O(N^{-3/2})$ as in Theorem 2 we do not assume the correct covariance matrix is used.
+As $N$ is the total number of data tuples, the episode length and number of episodes affect the regret through $N$.
-      - we can prove that the regret is
+      - If the dimension of the state space is allowed to diverge, we can prove that the regret is
   $$
 \sup_{\mathbf{A}, \mathbf{S}}|\mathbf{\Phi}_L^{\top}(\mathbf{A}, \mathbf{S}) \widehat{\beta}-Q^{*}(\mathbf{A}, \mathbf{S})|=
 O\left(\frac{L^{-1/d}}{(1-\gamma)^2}\right)+O\left(\frac{L \sqrt{\log (MT)}}{(1-\gamma)^2 \sqrt{\epsilon MT} }\right)